-Images are key to creating high performing Creator Experiences that drive results.
-Creator supports the use of 3 different image formats: JPEG, PNG & GIF, and images uploaded into Creator can be used in multiple Experiences at the same time.
-The maximum file size per image that Creator allows for is 5 MB.
+Images are key to creating high performing Creator Studio Experiences that drive results.
+Creator Studio supports the use of 3 different image formats: JPEG, PNG & GIF, and images uploaded into Creator Studio can be used in multiple Experiences at the same time.
+The maximum file size per image that Creator Studio allows for is 5 MB.

 Best Practices for Formatting Your Image Files